 In terms of taking calls, during his fellowship, Bryan served through phone call.
 He remembers having done it twice in the middle of the month during his fellowship so it was very manageable.

-Bryan describes having a great work-life balance, more so now that he’s out of training than he was in training since you’d have to be 24/7.
+Bryan describes having a great work-life balance as a neuro-ophthomologist, more so now that he’s out of training than he was in training since you’d have to be 24/7.
 Nevertheless, he has always thought he’d do things around the city and not have to worry.

 In terms of competitiveness, Bryan says it varies by the year.
 During his year, they had most of the spots filled.
 The following year, which is this year, they have a lot of open spots available.

-[12:45] Bias Towards DOs and Special Subspecialty Opportunities
+[12:45] Bias Against DOs in Neuro-Ophthalmology, and Special Subspecialty Opportunities

 Bryan says a lot of the leaders in NANOS come from osteopathic medical schools.